Summary and Keywords

-Path dependency has been employed more frequently in the field of foreign policy analysis, though it is still an emerging framework.
-This reference article traces the roots of path dependency from the physical sciences and economics to the social sciences, and finally, to foreign policy.
-The basic assumptions of path dependency are summarized, including the role of critical junctures, increased returns, and policy legacies that are produced and reproduced by a variety of causal mechanisms.
-Preferred methods employed by path dependency scholars are briefly outlined, the framework’s applicability to the study of politics is addressed, and the major critiques of path dependency are reviewed.
-The general conclusion is that, despite conceptual and methodological challenges in the area of foreign policy, there is definite “value added” in path dependent approaches.
+Path dependence has been employed more frequently in the field of foreign policy analysis, though it is still an emerging framework.
+The roots of path dependence are traced from the physical sciences and economics to the social sciences, and finally, foreign policy.
+The basic assumptions of path dependence are summarized, including the role of critical junctures, increased returns, and policy legacies that are produced and reproduced by a variety of causal mechanisms.
+The preferred methods employed by path dependence scholars are briefly outlined; framework’s applicability to the study of politics is addressed, and the major critiques of path dependence are reviewed.
+This leads to the general conclusion that despite conceptual and methodological challenges in the area of foreign policy, there is definite “value added” in path-dependent approaches.

 Access to the complete content on Oxford Research Encyclopedia of Politics requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.